pengeler/projects/README.md

 A system that takes analog audio as input via a phone connector, digitizes the input via an ADC, modulates it onto a carrier and outputs the resulting FM signal on a pin.
 Even without connecting an antenna to the output, the audio signal can be received with a nearby FM capable radio.
 The heart of the system is a MAX10 FPGA.

 I built this project in the contex of a digital electronics lecture at ETH.

+## Blueberry Pi
+**Involved Technologies**: Unix, Python, Raspberry Pi

+**Description**:\
+A Blueberry Pi setup can be deployed on a Raspberry Pi, and then facilitates UART via ethernet.
+The Blueberry Pi receives payload via TCP, and forwards it to the target device via serial port (and vice versa).

+This is deployed in the lab to control UART-only devices via ethernet.

 ## Spartan Sound
 **Involved Technologies**: VHDL, Python, electronics